Bjarke Ingels: 2009–present: international scope

 In 2012, Ingels moved to New York to supervise work on a pyramid-like apartment building on West 57th Street, a collaboration with real estate developer Durst Fetner Residential.
 BIG opened a permanent New York office, and became committed to further work in New York.
 By mid-2012 that office had a staff of 50, which they used to launch other projects in North America.
 In 2014 Ingels's design for an integrated flood protection system, the DryLine, was a winner of the Rebuild By Design competition created by the Department of Housing and Urban Development in the wake of Hurricane Sandy.
 The DryLine will stretch Manhattan's shoreline on the Lower East Side, with a landscaped flood barrier in East River Park, enhanced pedestrian bridges over the FDR drive, and permanent and deployable floodwalls north of East 14th Street.

 BIG designed the Lego House that began construction in 2014 in Billund, Denmark.
 Ingels said of it, "We felt that if BIG had been created with the single purpose of building only one building, it would be to design the house for Lego."
 Designed as a village of interlocking and overlapping buildings and spaces, the house is conceived with identical proportions to the toy bricks, and can be constructed one-for-one in miniature.
 They also designed the Danish Maritime Museum in Elsinore, and a master plan for the new Smithsonian Institution south campus in Washington, D.C.
 This is part of a 20-year project that will begin in 2016.

 Ingels also designed two extensions for his former High School in Hellerup, Denmark — a handball court, and a larger arts and sports extension.
 The handball court, in homage to the architect's former math teacher, sports a roof with curvature that traces the trajectory of a thrown handball.

 In 2015, Ingels began working on a new headquarters for Google in Mountain View, California with Thomas Heatherwick, the British designer.
 Bloomberg Businessweek hailed the design as "The most ambitious project unveiled by Google this year ..." in a feature article on the design and its architects.
-Later that year, BIG was chosen to take up the design of Two World Trade Center, one of the towers replacing the Twin Towers.
-The work had initially been entrusted to the British firm Foster and Partners, but was revoked and given back to Foster in 2019.